CodeBunny786/BottomNavBarReactNative/README.md

 # BottomNavBarReactNative
-Please provide a star ifyou like the work
+Please provide a star if you like the work